Sackboy: A Big Adventure PS4, PS5 Trophy Guide and Road Map

 Phase Four – Miscellaneous Trophy Cleanup

-During this phase, you’ll clean up any miscellaneous trophies you might have left.
+During this phase of our Sackboy Trophy Guide, you’ll clean up any miscellaneous trophies you might have left.
 You may indeed unlock most of them naturally without even reaching this phase of the trophy journey, so just double-check which ones you still need.

 Misc Multiplayer Trophies